 Nowadays, this festivity presents a vast programme that lasts for a month, with shows all over the city.
 From the end of May until the end of June, there are several reasons why you can’t miss this event, one of the biggest Portuguese festivities and pilgrimages.

-Several music events take place in this period, where we can point out the amazing NOS Primavera Sound, in the city park, and the most recent Porto Blues Fest, in the gardens of Palácio de Cristal.
+Several music events take place in this period, where I must point out the amazing NOS Primavera Sound, in the city park, and the most recent Porto Blues Fest, in the gardens of Palácio de Cristal.
 Apart from these renowned events, you can also watch several concerts of folk groups.

 Of course the longest night of the year in Porto wouldn’t be the same if it wasn’t for the wonderful fireworks that takes place in Luiz I Bridge and other strategic points placed in Douro river and throughout the city.